teacheredu-euniwell/oer-diversity-inclusion/README.md

 [^5]:OECD.
 (2024).
 Education at a glance 2024: OECD indicators.
 OECD. https://doi.org/10.1787/c00cad36-en

-### 5.2 Case Vignette 1: "Social Origin"
+### 5.2 Case Vignette 1: "Social origin"

-Take your time as you read and reflect on this story and remember: This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!

 <center>![case-vignette language](case-vignette-social-origin.jpg)AI Image Gen generated image based on own prompt[^1]</center>
 <br>

+Take your time as you read and reflect on this story and remember: This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!

 > __"Social Origin" Case Description__
 >